taneltorn/CoverHunterFolkERA/README.md

 2. Abandon the 2-level folder structure that came inside the covers80.tgz file, flattening so all the .mp3 files are in the same folder.
 One way to do this is:
     1. In Terminal, go to the extracted "coversongs" folder as the current directory.
 Then:
     2. `cd covers32k && mv */* .; rm -r */`
 3. Convert all the provided .mp3 files to .wav format.
-You will need to have sox (and therefore also a Java runtime) installed on your computer.
+One way to do this is:
     1. `setopt EXTENDED_GLOB; for f in *.mp3; do sox "$f" -r 16000 "${f%%.mp3}.wav" && rm "$f"; done`
 4. Move all these new .wav files to a new folder called "wav_16k" in the project "data/covers80" folder.
 5. You can delete the rest of the downloaded covers80.tgz contents.